How To Find The Right Treatment For DepressionRuslan Dorfman

 Finding the right treatment for depression is not easy.
 Physicians have many medications to choose from, however, they know that only a fraction of patients will respond to any given medication.
 Thus, they employ a “trial and error” approach where they test a specific medication for a few weeks before moving on to another one.
-Clinical trials have shown that as many as 70% of patients do not respond to their initial prescribed medication.
+Clinical trials, such as STAR*D, have shown that as many as 70% of patients do not respond to their initial prescribed medication.
 While the trial and error approach does ultimately treat depression in many cases, the delays are a serious issue.
 Delays in treatment for depression are believed to lead to nonadherence in an estimated 30-60% of patients.
 Furthermore, adverse drug reactions (side effects) are the leading cause of death in the U.S. and those linked to the use of antidepressants may lead to psychiatric imbalance, leading to increased risk of suicide, anxiety and manic behaviors.
 Other common side effects of treatment for depression include dry mouth, constipation, blurred vision, nausea, tremor, insomnia and cardiac disturbance.
 These adverse reactions stem from the fact that different individuals respond differently to medications and much of these differences can be attributed to our unique genetic background.

 How Genetic Testing can improve the treatment for depression

-Genetic Testing in Clinics
+Pharmacogenetic Testing in Clinics

 Where to find genetic testing for treatment for depression in Canada

-1. Herbild, L., et al., Do guidelines recommending pharmacogenetic testing of psychiatric patients affect treatment costs and the use of healthcare services?
+- Herbild, L., et al., Do guidelines recommending pharmacogenetic testing of psychiatric patients affect treatment costs and the use of healthcare services?
 Scand J Public Health, 2011.
 39(2): p.
 147-55.

-2. Herbild, L., M. Bech, and D. Gyrd-Hansen, Estimating the Danish populations’ preferences for pharmacogenetic testing using a discrete choice experiment.
+- Herbild, L., M. Bech, and D. Gyrd-Hansen, Estimating the Danish populations’ preferences for pharmacogenetic testing using a discrete choice experiment.
 The case of treating depression.
 Value Health, 2009.
 12(4): p.
 560-7.